ENCCS/gpu-programming/content/13-examples.rst

 .. figure:: img/stencil/heat-omp-T.png
    :align: center

-..., however, for larger grid sizes the parallelization becomes inefficient -- as the individual chunks of the grid get too large to fit into CPU cache, threads become bound by the speed of RAM reads/writes:
+However, for larger grid sizes the parallelization becomes inefficient -- as the individual chunks of the grid get too large to fit into CPU cache, threads become bound by the speed of RAM reads/writes:

 .. figure:: img/stencil/heat-omp-S.png
    :align: center